 - How long you wish to rent for.

-Your household size and the area in which you wish to live will be important if you intend to use housing benefit to pay for your home.
-These factors will determine how much housing benefit you will receive.
+Your household size and the area in which you wish to live will be important if you intend to get benefits help to pay for your home.
+These factors will determine how much benefit you will receive.

 Finding a property